masasakano/sub_object/.github/README.md

 ### Tests

-Ruby codes under the directory `test/` are the test scripts.
+The Ruby codes under the directory `test/` are the test scripts.
 You can run them from the top directory as `ruby test/test_****.rb` or simply run `make test`.

 ## Known bugs and Todo items

-*   This class ignores any optional (keyword) parameters for the methods.
+*   This class ignores any optional (keyword) parameters for the methods of the original class.
 It is due to the fact Ruby [BasicObject#method_missing](https://ruby-doc.org/core-2.6.5/BasicObject.html#method-i-method_missing) does not take them into account as of
     Ruby-2.6.5.
 It may change in future versions of Ruby.